r0ute/ss-colorlabel/README.md

 # Color Label

-The plugin enhances the **Supermarket Simulator** by adding customizable color labels to display and rack slots.
+The plugin enhances the **Supermarket Simulator** by adding color labels to display and rack slots.
 This plugin helps to visually organize the game environment by applying distinct colors to different display types and product categories.

 ## Features